Carp are one of the most common fish species in the world and are found throughout Asia, Europe, and the United States.

 During this period, there were large-scale carp fishing and farming operations feeding the demand for carp throughout the United States.

 So, yes, carp are good to eat.
-They are and have been prized throughout the world for their flavor, despite how they are viewed in the United States right now.
+They are and have been prized throughout the world for their flavor, despite how they are viewed in the United States as a muddy river fish right now.

-If someone says to me that “Carp taste like mud, and they are a trash fish”, I say “Well, have you eaten it before?” and the answer is always the same…
+If someone says to me that “Carp taste like mud, and they are a trash fish and it’s not good to eat carp“, I say “Well, have you eaten it before?” and the answer is always the same…

-The truth is, Carp is simply not appreciated in the united states from a gamefish standpoint or as a food fish.
+The truth is, the Carp species is simply not appreciated in the United States from a gamefish standpoint or as a food fish.

 But there is good news.
 Trends are changing.
-Carp fishing is growing in popularity, and many people are open to trying carp for their next meal.
+Carp fishing is growing in popularity, and many people are open to trying carp for their next meal as the stigma around eating carp is slowly going away.

 Follow the tips in this article, have some fun, and try carp fishing.
 Bring one home for dinner and you may be pleasantly surprised!